How to Grow Tomatoes in Containers

 At this stage I always add the stakes too.
 This is because when the tomato plants begin to grow taller and need staking you may be too busy.
 Why not do it now and that way you will be ready to tie the growing tomato plants as they need to be made secure immediately.

-A Tomato Plant in my Garden
+Tomato Plant in my Garden

-Taking Care of your Tomato Plants
+Taking Care of Them

 Watering and feeding are important for the successful growing of tomato plants.